Autumn Family Fun in Kentucky

 Spooky Fun

-Louisville’s annual Jack O’Lantern Spectacular will once again be a walk-thru experience at Iroquois Park, running from October 3-31, 2023.
-There’s also Louisville Ghost Tours, offered nightly at 7:30 p.m. through mid-November in Old Louisville, one of the city’s most historic neighborhoods.
+Louisville’s annual Jack O’Lantern Spectacular is a must walk-through experience at Iroquois Park.
+There’s also Louisville Ghost Tours, offered nightly at 7:30 p.m. through mid-November in Old Louisville, one of the city’s most historical neighborhoods.
 The 90-minute guided walking tour will lead you through the neighborhood, past frightening favorites such as the Witches Tree and Pink Palace, as well as a few lesser-known haunted homes.
-In Lawrenceburg, take a Ghost Walk with a local guide of the downtown area through October.
 There’s also the Covington Haunted & Historic Tour and the Newport is Haunted Tour in northern Kentucky.

 Usually offered in October and November, visitors can make their way through two decks of pure horror aboard the USS Nightmare, America’s premier haunted steamboat.
 Docked on the Newport waterfront, the experience delves into the murky history of the wreckage and mysterious, maniacal Captain Mitchell.